-Experiencing cannabis light burn can be very stressful – especially if it’s your first time going through it.
-However, with the right precautions and growing know-how, it’s possible to bounce back from even the worst light stress!
+Dealing with cannabis light stress and cannabis light burn can be very stressful – especially if it’s your first time going through it.
+However, with the right precautions and growing know-how, it’s possible to identify light stress and bounce back even from the worst cases!
 Let’s learn how to do it.

 Cannabis light burn is the extreme case of cannabis light stress, which occurs when your plant gets more light than it needs for healthy growth.
 This can lead to bleaching of certain parts of the plant such as the leaves and flowers.
 However, light stress/burn can manifest itself in many ways, including the browning and drying out of leaves, giving them a dry, crispy texture.

 Depending on your light source, there are different levels of associated danger from light and/or heat stress.
 Depending on how much heat your lights emit, the safe distance to hang them depends partly on the former factor as well as others such as plant maturity, level of airflow and type of light (HPS, CFL, LED, etc.).
 Before starting any grow, it’s therefore important to ensure you’ll be in a position to provide your plants with exactly the right conditions in which to properly grow.